pariaDev/watchersSite/README.md

 # watchersSite
-site in django about movies
+a site in django about movies
+my first django project i wanna deploy it on pythonAnywhere server with Thewatchers domain!